syeddanish41/wAlnut/README.md

 ## Investors

+### Please note any donations cannot be more than $1.
+If you venmo us more than $1 we will venmo you back the difference :)

 To us a wAlnut investor is someone who believes we can build a machine more intelligent than humans and use it for more good out of love than evil out of fear.
 In the history of mankind some technologies are so powerful